jdoss/atomic-wireguard/README.md

 reload      Build and reload wireguard kernel module
 ```

 Atomic Wireguard also has a systemd unit file which on start waits for NetworkManager to finish starting up and then it will build and load the WireGuard kernel module.
 You can also use `systemctl reload atomic-wireguard` to run the build process, unload and then load the kernel module.
 This is handy if you want to change the WireGuard kernel module version.
-To change the version, just edit the `WIREGUARD_VERSION` line in `/etc/sysconfig/atomic-wireguard`.
-Please note that this needs to be the exact version number of a released snapshot.
+To change the version, just edit the `WIREGUARD_VERSION` and `WIREGUARD_SHA265` lines in `/etc/sysconfig/atomic-wireguard`.
+Please note that this needs to be the exact version number and SHA256 hash of a released WireGuard snapshot.
 You can verify that the kernel module is loaded with `lsmod |grep wireguard`.

 ### Setting up systemd-networkd